mossmaurice/cosyfir/Readme.md

 [More information](https://www.irrometer.com/200ss.html) about the Watermark sensor.

 Check your local [TTN coverage](https://ttnmapper.org/) and make sure a gateway is nearby.
-Start `./cosyfird` and power on the LSN50 with the boot switch set to FLASH.
+Start `./cosyfird --config-file /path/to/cosyfird.yaml` and power on the LSN50 with the boot switch set to FLASH.
 After a few moments you should see messages arrive.
 In debug mode, messages are sent every 30 seconds.
 In release mode every half an hour.

 Example message payload in hex: